httpwg/wg-materials/interim.md

 So could use token as a sort of "profile"

-Alexey: are you suggesting some structure to token or just more extensive list.
+Alexey Melnikov: are you suggesting some structure to token or just more extensive list.

 ???: What is purpose